Construction Materials

 Research Facilities

 The Civil Engineering Department has state-of-the-art facilities to conduct asphalt and concrete materials research.
 The concrete materials lab is housed in Lowry Hall, while the asphalt research is conducted in a dedicated research facility within a five-minute driving distance from Lowry Hall.
 The Construction Materials laboratory prepares, tests, and analyzes construction materials, including aggregates, cement, concrete, and asphalt.
-The Asphalt Rubber Technology Service (ARTS) near the main campus has a state-of-the-art laboratory for conducting research and testing in asphalt technology, specifically to aggregate characterization, asphalt mix design, asphalt mix performance testing, asphalt binder physical characterization, and asphalt binder chemical characterization.
+The Asphalt Rubber Technology Service (ARTS) near the main campus has a state-of-the-art laboratory for conducting research and testing in asphalt technology, specifically for aggregate characterization, asphalt mix design, asphalt mix performance testing, asphalt binder physical characterization, and asphalt binder chemical characterization.

-Concrete ResearchFoundational Research
+Concrete Research Asphalt ResearchFoundational Research

 Concrete research involves studying durability aspects of aggregate and concrete, application of nondestructive testing techniques, and design of high-performance concrete.
 Funding has come from FHWA, FAA, NSF, SCDOT and private industry, including Michelin, Milliken, BMW and Vulcan Materials.